‘It’s Spooky Right Now’: Inside the Creepy Federal Crackdown on Portland Protesters

 To the national media suddenly hip to the presence of federal agents on the streets of Portland, it’s a stunning development to watch videos of unidentifiable officers in camouflage sweep protesters away.

-To the founder of the Portland’s nonprofit civil rights organization Don’t Shoot PDX, it’s same shit, different day.
+To the founder of the Portland’s nonprofit civil rights organization Don’t Shoot PDX, it’s same song, different singer.

 “It’s pretty arrogant for city and state leaders to be speaking out against this activity now when they didn’t denounce it before,” Teressa Raiford told The Daily Beast.
 “This is literally the same violence we’ve been experiencing at the hands of the Portland Police.
 It’s just a different agency.”